volkerdobler/insertnums/README.md

 14
 ```

-If you add a second number in the pop-up windows after a colon (:), you define the steps between the integers.
+If you add a second number in the pop-up windows after a colon ( : ), you define the steps between the integers.

-To include only every 5th integer, starting from 5, you can do:
+To insert only every 5th integer, starting from 5, you type:
 `CTRL ALT DOT 5:5 RETURN` and the result will be:

 ```
 5
 10